wycomco/misty/README.md

 # misty

-This script checks for availability of new releases of macOS, starting from macOS Monterey, using [mist-cli](https://github.com/ninxsoft/mist-cli) (not included in the installert of this project).
-It also requires a [munki](https://github.com/munki/munki/) repo already being set up.
+This script checks for availability of new releases of macOS, starting from macOS Monterey, using *mist-cli* (not included in the installert of this project).
+It also requires a *munki* repo already being set up.
+Please see the [System Requirements](#system-requirements) sections below for links.

 ## Goals of this script